 What it is is a huge and rugged dog that can look like a big white bear.
 It’s a mellow and quiet breed that needs long daily walks well balanced by opportunities to stretch out and lounge.

 These dogs love the snow and will happily pull a cart or a sled or carry a backpack on romps through the snowy woods.
-A work dog, the Great Pyrenees likes to feel useful.
+A working dog, the Great Pyrenees likes to feel useful.

 Similar to the Komondor, they were bred to guard livestock.
 So the Great Pyrenees is also patient with its own family, but can get overprotective when neighbors, their kids or their pets take it upon themselves to join in the fun.